f-bn/containers-images/prometheus/README.md

 ### Image notes

-This image contains a custom Prometheus build that is different than official [prom/prometheus](https://hub.docker.com/r/prom/prometheus) image:
+This image contains a custom Prometheus build that is different than the official [prom/prometheus](https://hub.docker.com/r/prom/prometheus) image:

   - **Reduced set of service discovery plugins** (only DNS, Kubernetes and Docker)
   - **Trimmed debugging symbols** to reduce binary size